-Organic Conversion is no longer capped in AECS from the 2023 application round.
+Organic Conversion is no longer capped in AECS.
 Existing organic conversion contract holders with land on their schedule of works in excess of the previous caps will start to be paid on these areas from the 2024 scheme year.
+While there is no upper limit for land in organic conversion you must be able to demonstrate that the land is used for agricultural purposes.